-The measured θ profiles show a slight increase with altitude from ≈280 K in the lower levels to ≈300 K at z=6 km (black lines in Fig. 4e-h).
-At 43.3° W, θ increases sharply above to reach 325 K at z=9 km (Fig. 4e).
+The measured θ profiles show a slight increase with altitude from ≈ 280 K in the lower levels to ≈ 300 K at z =6 km (black lines in Fig. 4e-h).
+At 43.3° W, θ increases sharply above to reach 325 K at z = 9 km (Fig. 4e).
 This layer of high increase in θ corresponds to the location of the tropopause fold.
 This is well reproduced by the simulations (red and orange lines in Fig. 4e).
-At 41.8° and 40.7° W, θ slightly increases from z≈7 km before increasing abruptly again at z≈9.5 km, both in observations and simulations (Fig. 4f,g).
-This indicates the presence of a second tropopause level, in addition to the one located at z≈6 km.
+At 41.8 and 40.7° W, θ slightly increases from $z \approx 7$ km before increasing abruptly again at $z \approx 9.5$ km in both the observations and simulations (Fig. 4f and g).
+This indicates the presence of a second tropopause level, which is in addition to the one located at $z \approx 6$ km.
 This is consistent with the locations of the simulated stratospheric PV values and the dynamical tropopause height at the location of the dropsondes.
-At 39.2° W, θ increases slightly up to 330 K at z≈9.5 km before increasing suddenly above
+At 39.2° W, θ increases slightly up to 330 K at $z \approx 9.5$ km before increasing suddenly above (Fig. 4h).

-- (Fig. 4h).
 This altitude corresponds to the dynamical tropopause height at the location of the dropsonde and is also reproduced by the simulations.
-The bias \pm the root-mean square error is 1.7 ± 2.2 K for REF and -0.6 ± 2.4 K for NODIA. - The RH profile at 43.3° W shows values of less than 20% above 7 km altitude in both observation and simulations (Fig. 4i).
-This confirms the absence of high clouds on the western edge of the cross-section.
-Below, RH reaches larger values, up to 100% and more, at z=4 km.
+The bias \pm the root mean square error is 1.7 ± 2.2 K for REF and -0.6 ± 2.4 K for NODIA.

+The RH profile at 43.3° W shows values of less than 20% above a 7 km altitude in both the observation and simulations (Fig. 4i).
+This confirms the absence of high clouds on the western edge of the cross section.
+Below, RH reaches larger values, up to 100 % and more, at z = 4 km.
 This highlights the location of mid-level clouds over the Greenland Plateau.
 The measured supersaturation is not reproduced by the simulations because of a saturation adjustment in the microphysical scheme.
-The RH profiles of the other three dropsondes show high values (close to 100%) above z=7 km (Fig. 4j,k,l).
+The RH profiles of the other three dropsondes show high values (close to 100%) above z = 7 km(Fig. 4j-l).
 They correspond to the cirrus-type clouds observed in Fig. 2a.
-A sharp decrease in RH (from 100 to 20%) is measured between ≈5<z<7 km, ≈4<z<7 km and ≈3<z<6 km at 41.8°, 40.7° and 39.2° W, respectively.
+A sharp decrease in RH (from 100% to 20 %) is measured between $\approx 5 < z < 7$, $\approx 4 < z < 7$ and $\approx 3 < z < 6$ km at 41.8, 40.7 and 39.2° W, respectively.
 This is consistent with the location of the dry air mass observed by RASTA and simulated in REF.
-This decrease in RH is not reproduced in NODIA, which matches the absence of dry air mass in Fig. 2c.
+This decrease in RH is not reproduced in NODIA, which matches the absence of the dry air mass in Fig. 2c.
 The fact that the observations are well simulated in REF and not in NODIA allows for the attribution of features to diabatic processes.
-Below the dry air mass, the RH show values close to 100%, referring to isolated convective structures along the
+Below the